General

 A traditional 401(k) plan is an employer-sponsored retirement plan that allows employees to contribute part of their salary before taxes and defer paying tax on the contributions and earnings until they withdraw funds at retirement.
 In a Roth 401(k) plan, taxes on contributions are paid upfront.
 Employees decide how to invest their contributions among options usually chosen by their employer, and plans are governed by ERISA (Employee Retirement Income Security Act).

-A 403(b) plan is a tax-advantaged savings plan for tax-exempt organizations, public schools, and certain ministers.
+A 403(b) plan is a tax-advantaged savings plan for tax-exempt organizations, public schools, and churches.
 Employees are able to contribute part of their salary before taxes and defer paying tax on the contributions and earnings until they withdraw funds at retirement or contribution after-tax (Roth) contributions where taxes are paid up front.

 To start, traditional contributions are made pre-tax, meaning you're reducing the amount of taxable income you receive for the year.
 Plus, retirement plan savings benefit from compounding over the course of a career, which can sizably grow your savings over time.
 Ultimately, the earlier you start to save in your retirement plan, the better off you'll be.